 Capital Gains Tax (“CGT”) is payable on the gain arising on the sale of shares, sale of certain assets or on leaving a partnership or LLP.
 But, if you can benefit from entrepreneurs’ relief you can reduce this rate of CGT from the top rate of 28% (or the flat rate of 18%) to just 10%.

-It is well worth checking that the structure of your business will allow you to benefit from this relief.
+It is worth checking that your business structure allows you to benefit from this relief.
 Entrepreneurs’ tax relief is currently available on up to £10 million lifetime gains, so your tax saving could be up to £1,800,000.

 A few simple planning steps taken in time could save you substantial amounts of tax.
-We frequently work with accountants in the background helping them to ensure that their clients do not miss out on the benefits of entrepreneurs’ tax relief on capital gains.
+We frequently work with accountants to ensure their clients obtain the benefits of entrepreneurs’ tax relief on capital gains.

 The main areas where we can provide advice on entrepreneurs’ relief include:

 Sale of shares in or securities of a trading company

 An individual (not companies, partnerships, LLPs or other corporate bodies) can benefit from entrepreneurs’ tax relief on the sale of shares if

 - The company is trading (or the holding company of a trading group) AND

 - The taxpayer has been an officer or an employee of the company (or of a company in the same group) for at least one year (although there are no minimum number of hours that must be worked); AND

 - The individual has held at least 5% of the ordinary share capital enabling them to exercise at least 5% of the voting rights.